-Option 2 would impact upon the Australian and New Zealand Governments in relation to monitoring exposures to EDTA as recommended in Section 9.2.2.
-However, as FSANZ has already undertaken to develop a monitoring system for voluntary fortification permissions, ferric sodium EDTA could be included in this program.
+Option 2 would impact upon the Australian and New Zealand Governments in relation to monitoring exposures to EDTA as recommended in Section 9.2.2.1.
+However, FSANZ has already undertaken to develop a monitoring system for voluntary fortification permissions, and ferric sodium EDTA can be included in this program.